strng-fer/PlanktonDetection/README.md

 # PlanktonDetection
 A project to spend free time while learning about the ResNet architecture and the application of Deep Learning in microorganisms, particularly plankton.

+**Abstract**
+This project develops an automatic plankton classification model using Deep Learning based on the ResNet-101 architecture pre-trained on ImageNet, with fine-tuning applied to a combined dataset of 3,144 images spanning 19 marine plankton species (sourced from internet images, lecture materials, and the WHOI Plankton Dataset).
+The model was modified by replacing the final fully connected layer to output 19 classes, trained using the Adam optimizer (learning rate = 0.001) with a StepLR scheduler (reducing the learning rate every 7 epochs), and achieved accuracies of 99.55% (training), 88.17% (validation), and 99.15% (testing).
+The results demonstrate the model’s ability to identify complex morphological patterns of plankton, such as diatoms and dinoflagellates, while overcoming the limitations of slow and subjective manual classification.
+The implementation of this model holds potential for efficiently supporting marine ecosystem health monitoring, environmental change detection, and biodiversity studies.